allianz/ng-aquila/projects/ng-aquila/documentation/guides/getting-started.md

 - MS Edge: 2 most recent major versions
 - Safari: 2 most recent major versions

-We partly support IE11 and recommend to use modern browsers instead.
+IE11 is deprecated and it is recommend to use modern browsers instead.
 Using IE11 can have a negative impact on UX and performance.
+With Angular NDBX v13 (expected in fall 2021) we will fully drop IE11 support, following the strategy of [Angular](https://github.com/angular/angular/issues/41840).

 ### Contributing
 We do not support external contributions yet, but hope we can in future.